souhailaS/APIcture/README.md

 functionality, utilization, and practicality to generate API evolution visualizations.
 We provide clear instructions on how to reproduce our visualization and explore other API evolution cases.

+Find visualizations explanation details in [1].

+APIcture serves also to generate evolution metrics and their visualizations.
 ## Usage guide

 ### Installation